Bumper Stumpers: Main game

 Bumper Stumpers featured two teams, one usually a returning champion pair.
 The teams' goal was to correctly solve the Super Stumper, a puzzle designed to resemble a vanity licence plate that consisted of seven spaces and was said at the beginning of each game to belong to someone or something.
 After host Dubois relayed that information to the teams, the first space in the Super Stumper was revealed.

 Each space concealed either a letter or a number, which was only revealed after the team chose a space.

-To reveal the spaces in the Super Stumper, the teams would have to correctly decipher a series of other vanity plates.
-Using the top two monitors of a seven square game board, the teams were shown a pair of plates.
-One of the plates belonged to a particular subject, and the first team to buzz in was given the selection.
-If one of the teammates chose the right plate, the other was given ten seconds to try and decipher it.
-If not, the other team was given ten seconds to see if they could solve.
-If the team that buzzed in first did not choose the correct plate, the other team got first crack at solving the plate and both teammates could offer guesses.
-Once a team correctly deciphered a plate, they were given a choice of one of the blank spaces to fill and, once it was, five seconds to guess.
+In order to fill in the spaces, the teams played a series of toss ups with different vanity plates.
+For each toss up, two different plates were displayed, one of which fit a specific description.
+One team member would buzz in and select one of the two plates, and if correct his/her teammate got ten seconds to decipher it; if unsuccessful, the opposing team received ten seconds to guess.
+The first team to correctly decipher the plate selected a space on the Super Stumper to fill in.

 If all seven spaces were filled and the team that filled the last one could not solve the Super Stumper, the opposing team was given one last chance to solve.
 If it was still unsolved after that, a speed-up round was played with a new Super Stumper.
 Control started with the team that gave the last correct answer, and they chose a space and were given five seconds.
 If they could not solve, the other team chose its own space to fill.
 The teams took turns filling in the blanks until one of them solved the Super Stumper.